frikinzi/sugar_oxidation_bioinfo/README.md

 # Oxidized Sugars Manuscript Code
-Code for MGX and MTX analyses for sugar oxidation paper, "Parallel evolution of oxidized sugar metabolism in commensal and pathogenic microbes exemplifies bacterial adaptation to the inflamed gut"
+Code for the Nature Communications paper, "Convergent evolution of oxidized sugar metabolism in commensal and pathogenic microbes in the inflamed gut" (Levy et al. 2024)

 MGX_MTX_analyses/ contains scripts for readmapping and subsequent MGX and MTX analyses